NDIS Mental Health Support

-Maple Community Services prioritises getting to know you in order to identify and achieve your goals.
-We help you set a course for greater independence with reliable support.
-There is no better NDIS provider than Maple Community Services for Mental Illness Support.
+Maple Community Services is a specialised NDIS service provider who offers support services to people living with psychosocial disability or mental illnesses in Australia.
+We help participants set a course for greater independence with reliable support.
+There is no better mental health NDIS provider than Maple Community Services for Mental Illness Support.

 Mental Illness Disorders are some of the most overlooked health concerns in Australia, and, with the help of NDIS funding, we are working to shine a light on this often stigmatised condition.
 If you are affected by a prolonged or disabling mental illness, our Mental Illness Support Specialists are highly skilled and trained to provide the expert assistance you need to live your life to the fullest.